 Facades #7382

-Russian carpentry, beginning in the 15th century, introduces openwork carved casings with abundant ornamentation.
+Russian carpentry, starting in the 15th century, introduced openwork carved casings with rich ornamentation.

-In the conservative version of the English style, the window frames are concise, of light stone on a background of dark brick.
+In the conservative version of the English style, the window frames are restrained — light stone set against dark brick.

 Facade #6341

-Modern variants of the cashiers can be stylized in different directions, in coated polystyrene foam, fiber concrete, fiberglass, natural stone and etc. are used as materials.
+Modern casings can be styled in many different directions, using materials such as coated polystyrene foam, fiber-reinforced concrete, fiberglass, natural stone, and more.

 Maria Krasnova